-The 2nd NAP is an improvement on the 1st, developed around five pillars with strategic objectives and outcomes as follows:
+The 2nd NAP is an improvement from the 1st, developed around fivepillarswith strategic objectives and outcomes as follows:

-pittars with strategic objectives and outcomes as follows.
-PILLARS STRATEGIC OBJECTIVES STRATEGIC OUTCOMES Pillar 1: Prevention and Disaster Preparedness To ensure prevention of conflict and all forms of violence against women and girls, institute coping mechanisms and systems for averting and mitigating disasters. - Women'svulnerability to conflict and human security threats are averted and women's contributions are integrated into preventive and mitigation measures.
+PILLARS STRATEGIC OBJECTIVES STRATEGIC OUTCOMES Pillar 1: Prevention and Disaster Preparedness To ensure prevention of conflict and all forms of violence against women and girls, institute coping mechanisms and systems for averting and mitigating disasters. - Women'svulnerability to conflict and human security threats are averted and women's contribu- tions are integrated into preven- tive and mitigation measures.
 Pillar 2: Participation and Representation To increase participation and engagement of women and inclusion of women's interests in decision making processes related to conflict prevention and peacebuilding.
 To ensure the full and equal participation and representation of women at all levels of decision making.
 Meaningful participation of women in peace and security processes, governance and decision-making structures at all levels is attained.
-Pillar 3: Protection and Prosecution To ensure women's rights and security are protected and promoted in conflict and peace and to prosecute such rights violators.
+Pillar 3: Protection and Prosecution To ensure women's and girls' rights and security are protected and promoted in conflict and peace and to prosecute such rights violators.
 Women's rights to peace and security, including access to justice and redress are effectively protected and provided.
-Pillar 4: Crises Management, Early Recovery and Post Conflict Reconstruction To ensure women's specific relief and recovery needs are met and women'scapacities to act as agents in crisis, recovery and post-conflict situations are reinforced.
+Pillar 4: Crises Management, Early Recovery and Post Conflict Reconstruction To ensure women's and girls' specific relief and recovery needs are met and women's capacities to act as agents in crisis, recovery and post-conflict situations are reinforced.
 Women's human security needs are met, especially through crisis management, recovery and reconstruction efforts.
-Pillar 5: Partnerships - Coordination and Management This is a cross cutting pillar to ensure an increase in the capacity and resources to coordinate, implement, monitor and report on women, peace and security plans Women, peace and security interventions are well coordinated with impact achieved and tracked through collaboration and synergy.
+Pillar 5: Partnerships - Coordination and Management This is a cross cutting pillar to ensure an increase in the capacity and resources to coordinate, implement, monitor and report on women, peace and security plans and programs.
+Women, peace and security interventions are well coordinated with impact achieved and tracked through collaboration and synergy.